Castor oil overdoseAlphamul overdose; Emulsoil overdose; Laxopol overdose; Unisol overdose

 Castor oil is a yellowish liquid often used as a lubricant and in laxatives.
 This article discusses poisoning from swallowing a large amount (overdose) of castor oil.

-Castor oil comes from the castor oil plant (Ricinus communis).
-It can be found in the following products:
+Castor oil comes from the seeds of the castor oil plant.
+It can be found in these products:

 - Castor oil

 - Throat tightness

 Castor oil is not considered very toxic, but allergic reactions are possible.
 Call poison control for treatment information.

 - Name of product (as well as the ingredients and strength, if known)